MINJUNKWAK/minjunkwak.github.io/_posts/2018-05-04-definition-of-good-service.md

 <img src="/assets/images/goodservice/comment.png">
 (I am having same error message from the guys below..
 When are you planning to fix this issue?
 I am so sorry to bother you because This is a free distribution and I am not at the position to demand anything.
-It is just that I enlist next week, and this really is a useful program...
+It is just that I join next week, and this really is a useful program...
 Thank you)

 There are people who become happy by using this program.
 And unfairness of ROKATC could be solved.
 I guess that is the motivation behind why I should contine deploying this project.